What Makes a Great

 So is the best solution to get the most powerful fan with the highest water pressure?

 The fan is the backbone of an outdoor misting fan.
-It supports the lines and nozzles of the mist system.
+It often supports the lines and nozzles of the mist system.
 It blows the mist.
 When the air is too humid for cooling from the mist to be effective, the fan alone can provide needed cooling.
 So look for a fan that creates a good air flow.

 Outdoor misting fans are great for spot cooling because they cool the area immediately around them.
 If you’re in an open field or an open patio, you’ll want to put the fan where you need it most and plan your activities right around it, especially if it uses a low pressure mist.
 If you’re outdoors playing or working hard and can’t put the fan right where you’re working or playing, take occasional breaks to go over to the fan and bask in the cool breeze.